 Oh, there may be some happy overlapping.
 It is wonderful when a faithful Christian is also seen as successful and popular in the world.
+Or, it is wonderful when a faithful Christian is elected to political office.
 But the two identities do not always go together: Christian success is not always the same as worldly success.
-Today, for instance, there are millions of faithful Christians, successful Christians, who live unnoticed from the glare of the world's television cameras and twitter accounts.